 The Dappled Downs of Stoke Damerel

-Our clean up efforts in fall were fantastic which has inspired me do do more clearing of branches, brambles and ivy opening up space for light.
+Our clean up efforts last autumn were fantastic which inspired me to do more clearing of branches, brambles and ivy opening up space for light.
 There’s a whole host of new plantings from camellias, azaleas, rhododendrons, heavenly bamboo, dwarf Japanese maple, bush palm and several wildflowers which will all benefit from expanded light.
-This spring and summer hopes to bring more colour to the garden.
-Kevin Kelland has agreed to photograph the development of the garden over time and chronicle our activities and progress.

-Next steps we’re hoping for is to either rent or somehow obtain the usage of a wood chipper to breakdown the over abundance of branches we currently have in piles.
+Next we’re hoping to either rent or somehow obtain the usage of a wood chipper to breakdown the over abundance of branches we currently have in piles.
 These wood chips would be used as a mulch on the west side of the church underneath the big stained glass windows to help in weed suppression and open up a space for seating and eventually further planting.

 We’d like to plant a row of agapanthus along the wall in front of the church.
 I’d like at least a dozen.
 These would provide colour from late spring through fall where there’s no flowering plants currently.
-The size we’re looking for costs 9.99 each so again either donations of plants or money for these are being requested.
+The size we’re looking for costs £9.99 each so again either donations of plants or money for these are being requested.

-We’re always interested in ideas and feedback from all parishioners as again this garden reflects our community.
-We envision outdoor activities as our garden continues to grow.
-Bench seating is something we’d like to consider over time as well but with limited resources it’s one step at a time.
+We envision outdoor activities as our garden continues to grow: bench seating is something we’d like to consider over time as well but with limited resources it’s one step at a time.

 Please feel free to contact me via email at kelly@ckellycollins.com for questions or suggestions.